Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Relative to Nevada, our data show that Las Vegas's latest annual appreciation rate is higher than 70% of the other cities and towns in Nevada.
+Relative to Nevada, our data show that Las Vegas's latest annual appreciation rate is lower than 60% of the other cities and towns in Nevada.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Las Vegas differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Las Vegas - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Las Vegas real estate investment or home purchase decisions.